The Climax

 Review:

 We kick this off with Dr. Friedrich Hohner (Karloff) as he leaves his home and walks to the nearby opera house.
-He is the doctor that attends there to make sure that all of the singers do not hurt themselves with overexertion and ensuring they are ready for their performance.
-He is clearly sullen about something and we learn what it is.
+He is the doctor that attends there to make sure that the singers don't hurt themselves with overexertion and ensuring they are ready for their performance.
+He is sullen about something and we learn what it is.
 He was in love with the former star of the show, Marcellina (June Vincent).
-She has been missing for ten years.
+She's been missing for ten years.
 Dr. Hohner goes into a dressing room where we are given a flashback of the events that led to this singer’s disappearance.

 In it we see that she slated to perform in front of the king.
-She is the focal of this performance and Dr. Hohner, her lover, didn’t want her to perform for anyone, but him.
+She is the focal point of this performance and Dr. Hohner, her lover, didn’t want her to perform for anyone but him.
 He then strangles her.

-The present day, the prima donna of the opera house, Jarmila Vadek (Jane Farrar) is getting frustrated with management.
-Count Seebruck (Thomas Gomez) listens to her grievances with her co-star Amato Roselli (George Dolenz), who she feels it getting a little too handsy.
+The present day, the prima donna of the opera house, Jarmila Vadek (Jane Farrar), is frustrated with management.
+Count Seebruck (Thomas Gomez) listens to her grievances with her co-star Amato Roselli (George Dolenz), who she feels is getting a little too handsy.
 When they ignore her, she threatens to not perform.
 Her understudy is brought in and she faints.
 It is then that they hear singing in another room.
 It turns out to be Angela Klatt (Susanna Foster).
 She is practicing with her fiancé, Franz Munzer (Turhan Bey).
 They decide they are going to give her a prominent role with how amazing her voice is.
 Her singing also attracts Dr. Hohner, as it reminds them all of Marcellina.
+It also upsets him.

 After she has a great show, Count Seebruck decides to bring back the opera that Marcellina headlined before her disappearance.
-Dr. Hohner also has Angela come back to his house to check her throat after the performance.
-It is there that he hypnotizes her and tells her that she doesn’t want to perform for anyone, but him.
+Dr. Hohner has Angela come back to his house to check her throat after the performance.
+It is there that he hypnotizes her and tells her that she doesn’t want to perform for anyone but him.
 We also see he is hiding a secret within his home.
 In his service is also the best friend of Marcellina, Luise (Gale Sondergaard) who isn’t very trusting of Dr. Hohner.
+When Angela can't perform, Franz doesn't everything he can to help her get over what is stopping her, drawing the attention of the mad Dr. Hohner.

-This film though does have an interesting premise that is still relevant today and that is toxic masculinity.
+Now that I've got that out of the way, I do think this has an interesting premise that is still relevant today and that is toxic masculinity.
 Now before anyone starts to freak out about this, hear out what I have to say.
-We have Dr. Hohner, who is in love with the star of this opera.
-She has worked her whole life to get where she is and she has a great honor to perform for the king.
-He wants her all to himself and doesn’t want her performing for anyone.
-He even goes as far as strangling her to prevent her from performing.
-This is also domestic violence and just not respecting her as person.
-I slightly felt bad for him until we learn the truth.
+We have Dr. Hohner, who is in love with Marcellina, the star of the show.
+She worked her whole life to get where she is and she has a great honor to perform for the king.
+Dr. Hohner wants her all to himself and doesn’t want her performing for anyone else.
+She tells him that she no longer loves him.
+He then strangles her to keep her to himself.
+This has vibes of domestic violence and not respecting her as person.
+I felt slightly bad for him until we learned the truth.
 This also has the aspect of ‘if I can’t have her, no one will’.
-What is also interesting is that they are just lovers as well.
+What is also interesting is that they are just lovers.
+I'll say here that Karloff does a great job as this villain who is also a mad doctor.

-On the other side though, we have Franz.
-He does push Angela when she is telling him she can’t do it, but he does have her best interests at heart.
+On the other side, we have Franz.
+He pushes Angela when she is telling him she can’t do it, but he does have her best interests at heart.
 He knows that she loves to perform and this is what she’s wanted to do her whole life.
 Franz will do whatever it takes to ensure that she does this, which is nice to see.
+He is an encouraging force and its positive.
+I thought that Foster and Bey were good here in their performances.
+They feel like a happy couple until Dr. Hohner steps in.

 My Rating: 7 out of 10